aabtop/reify/README.md

 generation can be found at [src/idt](src/idt).
 The subproject is called "IDT" which refers to "Interface Description Tree", expressing the preference to describe the interface's abstract syntax tree directly as opposed to using a specialized [IDL](https://en.wikipedia.org/wiki/Interface_description_language) language.
 By describing the types directly in a first-class programming language, we are able to be more expressive, for example we can leverage Haskell's existing module system to create a modular definition of the interface types.

-While only used by Reify at the time of this writing, IDT is meant to be independent from Reify, though I don't think that's currently reflected in the codebase :(.
-The folder [src/interface](src/interface) contains the Reify-specific code that interacts with IDT.

 The source IDT file (e.g. [from hypo](./projects/hypo/src/interface/ReifyInputInterface.hs)) is used to generate three target interfaces:

-1. The TypeScript interface, defined by [TargetTypeScript.hs](src/idt/src/TargetTypeScript.hs).
+1. The TypeScript interface, defined by [TargetTypeScript.hs](src/idt/src/targets/typescript/TargetTypeScript.hs).
-1. The C++ V8 bindings layer, defined by [TargetCppV8.hs](src/idt/src/TargetCppV8.hs).
+1. The C++ V8 bindings layer, defined by [TargetCppV8.hs](src/idt/src/targets/typescript_in_cpp_via_v8/TargetCppV8.hs).
 1. The pure C++ interface, defined by [TargetCppImmutableRefCounted.hs](src/idt/src/targets/pure_cpp/TargetCppImmutableRefCounted.hs).

 Note that the interfaces described by the IDT are very abstract.
 They can be used to generate C++ and TypeScript interfaces, but they may also be used to generate other backend targets, such as JSON and binary representations.